weij5678/NYC-Taxi/docs/Conclusions.md

 ## Final Thoughts

-This analysis offers a detailed exploration of ride pattern demand and tipping behavior in New York City.
-By employing dimensionality reduction techniques and spatial visualization, the study has highlighted the main factors driving ride demand and uncovered intriguing patterns related to both geography and timing.
+This analysis offers a detailed exploration of ride pattern and tipping behavior in New York City in 2023.
+By employing dimensionality reduction techniques and spatial visualization, the study has highlighted the main factors driving ride demand and uncovered patterns related to both geography and timing.

 **Thank you for exploring this analysis!
 Feel free to check out the [GitHub repository](https://github.com/weij5678/NYC-Taxi/tree/main) for code, data, and further details.**